dotnet/arcade/Documentation/CorePackages/Publishing.md

 ### What is V1 publishing?

 The publishing infrastructure has multiple stage(s), these stages represent available channels.
 Only the stages corresponding to the default channel will execute.
 This is for arcade3.x only.

+V1 came into existance when we branched for release/3.x in arcade.
+Master and arcade/3.x initially had same publishing logic.
+Overtime publishing in arcade master evolved so that became V2 publishing.

 Asset manifest Example :